JamieChojnacki/C_snippets/README.md

 # C_Snippets

-By then i was learning from Prata C Primer.
+Back then i was learning from Prata C Primer.